LawnchairLauncher/lawnicons/README.md

 `Open Lawnicons → Tap "Request icons" → Select and request icons`

+Icon requests open on release day and stay open for a short while.
+That said, anyone can become a contributor and add icons.
+It takes some learning, but it's doable.

 > [!NOTE]
 > Open an issue if you know of an icon pack that contains the Lawnicons icon, but Lawnicons doesn't contain that pack's icon yet.
-Please include the icon pack name, its app ID, and a reference of what the Lawnicons icon looks like.
-It will be added.

 > [!TIP]
 > Fund community requests [on Open Collective](https://opencollective.com/lawnchair/projects/lawnicons).